svenfuchs/routing-filter/README.markdown

       filter :locale,    :exclude => /^\/admin/
     end

+### Testing

+RoutingFilter should not be enabled in functional tests by default since the Rails router gets bypassed for most testcases.
+Having RoutingFilter enabled in this setup can cause missing parameters in the test environment.
+Routing tests can/should re-enable RoutingFilter since the whole routing stack gets executed for these testcases.

+To disable RoutingFilter in your test suite add the following to your test_helper.rb / spec_helper.rb:

+    RoutingFilter.active = false

 ## Running the tests

 To run the tests against different dependencies [appraisal](https://github.com/thoughtbot/appraisal) is used.